benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 # New Zealand's ten most earthquake prone cities and their earthquake event forecast.

 ### Project Overview
-Objective: This project aims to analyse a 24 year spanning earthquake dataset (2020-01-01 to 2024-06-16) obtained from geonet.org.nz/ and create a model to identify the 10 most earthquake towns / cities in New Zealand and predict the timing of the next earthquake eventy for these population centers.
+Objective: This project aims to analyse a 24 year spanning historical earthquake dataset (2020-01-01 to 2024-06-16) obtained from geonet.org.nz/ and create a model to identify the 10 most earthquake towns / cities in New Zealand and predict the timing of the next earthquake eventy for these population centers.

-Context: Explain the challenges or complexities involved in the domain or field of study.
-Mention any common obstacles or issues that make the task difficult.
+Context: Earthquake prediction is a complex and challenging task due to the inherent unpredictability of seismic activity.
+The dataset involves a vast range of magnitudes, depths, and locations, making it difficult to identify patterns and anomalies.
+Additionally, the impact of aftershocks and varying local geological conditions further complicate the analysis.
+The lack of a universally accepted method for clustering and identifying related seismic events adds another layer of difficulty.

-Significance: Highlight the importance of achieving accurate predictions and how it benefits further research, analysis, or practical applications in the field.
+Significance: Accurate earthquake predictions, especially in the context of New Zealand, are crucial for disaster preparedness and mitigation.
+By identifying the most earthquake-prone areas and predicting potential future events, authorities can improve emergency response plans, allocate resources more effectively, and enhance public safety.
+This project also contributes to the broader field of seismology by providing insights into seismic patterns and potentially improving existing prediction models.

-Goal: State the ultimate aim of the project, such as identifying specific phenomena, improving detection accuracy, or prioritizing certain areas for more detailed investigation.
+Goal: The ultimate aim of the project is to enhance our understanding of seismic activity in New Zealand, identify the towns and cities most affected by earthquakes, and predict the timing of future major events.
+This information will help prioritize areas for more detailed investigation and improve detection accuracy, ultimately contributing to better disaster management and public safety strategies.

 ## Team Members

 - Dr. Benjamin Läuchli: [GitHub](https://github.com/benjaminlaeuchli)